 The studies on human or animal subjects must be followed the ethical guidelines.
-For humans’ studies, all experiments must be conducted in accordance with the Declaration of Helsinki (1964).
-The studies which carry a risk of harm to human subjects must include a statement that all subjects understanding the process of research was conducted and completed the consent form, all authors must provide the Ethical Committee code has approved the experiments.
+For humans studies, all experiments must be conducted in accordance with the Declaration of Helsinki (1964).
+The studies which carry a risk of harm to human subjects must include a statement that all subjects understanding the process of research were conducted and completed the consent form, all authors must provide the Ethical Committee code that has approved the experiments.
 The clinical trial studies must register the trials in IRCT and provide the clinical trial registration number and name of the trial in their manuscript.

 The clinical trial studies must register the trials in IRCT and provide the clinical trial registration number and name of the trial in their manuscript.

-Submitted papers will be examined for the evidence of plagiarism using PlagScan automated plagiarism detection service.
-The authors are responsible for plagiarism check.
+Submitted papers will be examined for evidence of plagiarism using PlagScan automated plagiarism detection service.
+The authors are responsible for plagiarism checks.
 It is very important for the editorial board of the Journal of Oral Health & Oral Epidemiology and the manuscript may be rejected, even if it has been accepted by reviewers.